AI & ML

 Key Takeaway

-A concrete implementation pattern: the “3-loop” agent architecture
+A concrete pattern that scales: the “three-loop” architecture

-Start with a workflow graph: intake → classify → retrieve → propose → verify → act → log.
-This can be implemented in Temporal or a simpler orchestrator, but the key is that states are explicit, retry policies are controlled, and side effects are idempotent.
-Your workflow engine is responsible for “what step are we on,” not the model.
+Put the task in a workflow graph: intake → classify → retrieve → propose → verify → act → log.
+Use Temporal or another orchestrator that makes state explicit, retries deliberate, and side effects idempotent.
+The workflow engine should know what step you’re on—not the model.

-Here’s a minimal example of what “schema-first tool calling” looks like in practice:
+Here’s a minimal example of schema-first tool calling:

 from pydantic import BaseModel, Field